Home Health Quality Measures

 Measures based on OASIS data are calculated using a completed episode of care that begins with admission to a home health agency (or a resumption of care following an inpatient facility stay) and ends with discharge, transfer to inpatient facility or, in some cases, death.
 Measures based on home health claims data are calculated based on the first home health claim that starts an episode of care for a patient and end either 30 or 60 days after the initial claim, across an entire episode of care, or in the period of time following discharge (see section titled Claims-Based Measures below).

-All home health outcome measures are risk adjusted.
+Many home health outcome measures are risk adjusted.
+Risk-adjusted outcome measures are identified in the Home Health Outcome Measures Table that is available in the “Downloads” section below.
 The risk adjustment methodology, using a predictive model developed specifically for each measure, compensates for differences in the patient population served by different home health agencies.

 The HH QRP measures and the broader list in the Home Health Quality Initiative, include four types of Outcome measures: